Samizo-AITL/vi-control-asic-sky130/docs/03_rtl_pid.md

 - Output wrap-around can occur
 - Control behavior becomes unpredictable

-This is especially dangerous in **V–I control systems**, where excessive voltage or current can damage hardware.
+This is especially dangerous in V–I control systems, where excessive voltage or current can damage hardware.

 ---

 ## 🧯 Integral Windup Protection

-The integral accumulator `i_acc` should be protected against excessive growth.
+The integral accumulator `i_acc` must be protected against excessive growth.

 Typical strategies include:

 - Clamping `i_acc` to a predefined range
-- Conditional integration (integrate only when not saturated)
+- Conditional integration (integrate only when output is not saturated)
 - Resetting the integrator in `FAULT` state

-Example (conceptual):
+### Example (conceptual)

 ```verilog
 if (i_acc > I_ACC_MAX)